Roxanne hails from Devine. She is a fox and is delightfully divine.

 Roxie T and her hit generated a lot of press as the San Antonio Tejano Review and the Corpus Christi Tejano Review wrote rave reviews on the record and full-page articles on who was then, the president of the Business Professionals of America and high school percussionist.

 La Prensa de San Antonio’s write-up described her voice as sweet and her spirit free … “The moment you hear her sing, the second you see her energetic performance, you’ll agree she’s going to make it big in the Tejano music world.”
 Then the article ends with “Watch out, because, with a wink, a smile, and a song, Roxie will steal your heart.”

 In May 1996 and as can be expected, the National Honor Society member graduated from Devine High School with honors.
 Now she was free to pursue her dreams and goals.
 The Tejano market was in a slump, but she forged ahead despite fewer venues.

-In 2002, the voluptuous singer replaced Missy García as the lead vocalist for La Ralea, which was made up by the former musicians from Cariño and La Distancia – Gonzales, Rángel, Rodríguez, Valdez and Ortegon – in what seemed to be divine intervention.
+In 2002, the voluptuous singer replaced Missy García as the lead vocalist for La Ralea, which was made up of the former musicians from Cariño and La Distancia – Gonzales, Rángel, Rodríguez, Valdez, and Ortegon – in what seemed to be divine intervention.